Article updated August, 2023.

-According to Sheila Zhou, expert Scientist at USANA Health Sciences, leading producer of high quality supplements, “Hormones for women during their menstrual cycle can either be your best friend or your worst nightmare.
+According to Sheila Zhou, a scientist at USANA Health Sciences, a leading producer of high-quality supplements, “Hormones for women during their menstrual cycle can either be your best friend or your worst nightmare.
 Too little or too much can affect your skin tone and weight, or make you feel extremely irritable and tired.”

 These experiences of hormonal fluctuations can be challenging to deal with.
 To avoid them, Ms. Zhou shares her expert recommendations for balancing your hormones naturally: